walles/riff/README.md

 ## Misc

-- Add highlighting of non-leading tabs to the whitespace analysis
 - Put argv contents in crash report
 - In `ci.sh`, add a test case verifying that our exception handler prints backtraces in release builds (should fail when stripping the release binary)